 |The New Yorker - Saturday, January 4, 1941 - Issue # 829 - Vol. 16 - N° 47 - Cover: Ilonka Karasz.|

 Bugs Bunny appears in the short "Elmer's Pet Rabbit" and, for the first time, is identified as Bugs Bunny.
 Bugs has been developing since his first appearance in "Porky's Hare Hunt" (30 April 1938), but really has only been identifiable as Bugs since his 27 July 1940 outing in "A Wild Hare" (and which recently has received an Academy Award nomination for Best Cartoon Short Subject).
 "Elmer's Pet Rabbit" is considered Bugs' second true outing.
-Bugs is identified in a title card that simply says, "featuring Bugs Bunny"("Bugs" being the nickname of the character's first director, Ben Hardaway).
+Bugs Bunny makes his debut identified in a title card that simply says, "featuring Bugs Bunny"("Bugs" is the nickname of the character's first director, Ben Hardaway).
 Original illustrators Charlie Thorson and Cal Dalton would refer to their bunny character as "Bugs' bunny," and the name stuck after it was rather casually put in a model sheet (this is a very famous story in the animation world, though little-known elsewhere).
 Bugs Bunny's real name, revealed later, is George Washington Bunny, and Mel Blanc later recalled they were considering "Happy Rabbit" (or "Happy Wabbit" as Elmer Fudd would say).

-They are still working on the character at this juncture, and this Bugs looks and sounds less like the Bugs known in later years than he did in the previous July's "A Wild Hare."
+They are still working on the character at this juncture, and this Bugs Bunny looks and sounds less like the Bugs known in later years than he did in the previous July's "A Wild Hare."
 Chuck Jones directs this time, and Mel Blanc voices Bugs (though he is uncredited).
 Cartoons at this point in time are considered adult entertainment, and they bring vivid technicolor to the Saturday night at the Bijou at a time when virtually everything else there is in black and white.

 Future History: Movie stars Ronald Reagan and Jane Wyman welcome Maureen Elizabeth Reagan into the world.
 Maureen is their first child.
 She becomes an actress, appearing In "Kissing Cousins" with Elvis Presley, but eventually gives that up as her father becomes a famous political figure.
-Later, she herself runs for political office, but loses both times.
-Maureen is very supportive of her father during his time as US President and afterwards.
+Later, she herself runs for political office but loses both times.
+Maureen is very supportive of her father during his time as US President and afterward.
 Maureen Reagan passes away at 60 from cancer on 8 August 2001, predeceasing her father.

 January 1941January 1, 1941: Muselier Arrested